-5. No. Key Audit Matters How the matter was addressed in our audit Reviewed the engagement with the independent firm hired by the Group to reconcile balances and adjust records.
+S. No. Key Audit Matters How the matter was addressed in our audit Reviewed the engagement with the independent firm hired by the Group to reconcile balances and adjust records.
 Assessed the firm's qualifications, scope of work, and the effectiveness of their procedures.
 Obtained and assessed the independent firm's reports and working papers, ensuring the accuracy and reliability of their findings.
 Reviewed their methodology, reconciliations performed, and adjustments made to trade debts, advances, and other receivables.
 Reperformed the necessary audit procedures related to trade debts, advances, and other receivables including verification of movements in trade debts, advances, and other receivables and subsequent clearance on selected sample.
-3. Trade and other payables 21 As disclosed in note 24 to the consolidated financial statements, the Group has liabilities in respect of trade creditors, payable to carrage contractors, advance from customers, dealers' and customers' security deposits and other liabilities amounting to Rs.
+3. Trade and other payables As disclosed in note 24 to the consolidated financial statements, the Group has liabilities in respect of trade creditors, payable to cartage contractors, advance from customers, dealers' and customers' security deposits and other liabilities amounting to Rs.
 15,684.605 million (December 31, 2021: Rs.
-16,545.691 (nillion), Rs.
+16,645.691 million), Rs.
 938.516 million (December 31, 2021: Rs.
 933.818 million), Rs.
 808.257 million (December 31, 2021: Rs.
 1,138.502 million), Rs.
 526.704 million (December 31, 2021: Rs.
 514.780 million) and Rs.
 14,712.835 million (December 31, 2021: Rs.
-11,639.008 million) Our key audit procedures, amongst others included the following: Performed substantive testing on selected trade creditors and other liabilities to verify their existence, accuracy, and valuation.
+11,639.008 million).
+Our key audit procedures, amongst others included the following: Performed substantive testing on selected trade creditors and other liabilities to verify their existence, accuracy, and valuation.
 Reviewed supporting documentation, such as invoices, contracts, and statements from suppliers.
-Obtained external balance confirmations of the selected sample and rested reconcillations between the confirmed balances and the Group's records, investigating any differences identified.
+Obtained external balance confirmations of the selected sample and tested reconciliations between the confirmed balances and the Group's records.
+Investigating any differences identified.
 In case of no replies from the parties, performed alternate procedures.
 Obtained written representations from management regarding the completeness and accuracy of these balances.

-5. No. Rey Audit Matters How the matter was addressed in our aud In the previous year, trade creditors to the extent of Rs.
+S. No. Key Audit Matters How the matter was addressed in our audit In the previous year, trade creditors to the extent of Rs.
 651.12 million, payable to cartage contractors, advance from customers and other liabilities to the extent of Rs.
-7,855.297 million, and related provision for tasation and deferred tax (if any), retained earnings and related restatements were reported as part of basis of adverse opinion.
-In response to the identified issues, the Group engaged an independent from to perform reconciliation tasks and make necessary adjustments to the records of trade and other payable accounts.
-Based on the above mentioned factors, we have identified it as a key audit matter.
-Reviewed the engagement with the independent firm bired by the Group to recordle balances and adjust records for trade creditors and other liabilities (where applicable).
-Assessed the firm's qualifications, scope of work, and the effectiveness of their procedures.
+2,855.297 million, and related provision for taxation and deferred tax (if any), retained earnings and related restatements were reported as part of basis of adverse opinion. independent firm hired by the Group to In response to the identified issues, the Group engaged an independent firm to perform reconciliation tasks and make necessary adjustments to the records of trade and other payable accounts.
 Obtained and assessed the independent firm's reports and working papers, ensuring the accuracy and reliability of their findings for trade creditors and other liabilities.
 Reviewed their methodology, reconciliations performed, and adjustments made.
+Based on the above-mentioned factors, we have identified it as a key audit matter.
+Reperformed the necessary audit procedures related to trade creditors and other liabilities.
+This includes reviewing invoices, purchase orders, payments during the year, subsequent clearances, and confirming outstanding liabilities with suppliers.